BrianPerel/company-employee-manager/README.md

 -run the cmds 'pip install mysql-connector-python'

-Use these cmds in cmd prompt to generate a .exe binary file of the application pyinstaller --noconsole --onefile GUI.py --icon=icon.ico --name App
+Use these cmds in cmd prompt to generate a .exe binary file of the application pyinstaller must be installed in cmd prompt to run the following cmd (if not installed use 'pip install pyinstaller') pyinstaller --noconsole --onefile GUI.py --icon=icon.ico --name App

 [Check it out here](https://brianperel.github.io/project2.html)